TradingFlow-OpenSource/tradingflow-docs/en/node-details/binance-price-node.md

 **Q: How to get real-time price instead of K-line data?**

-A: Use the `current_price` output to get real-time price.
-This output can be directly connected to other nodes for price monitoring or triggering trading decisions.
+A: The `data` output contains the `current_price` field.
+You can access it in downstream nodes using `input_data.get('current_price')` to get the real-time price.
+If you only need the price without full K-line data, you can extract this field in a Code Node.

 ---